vicusq/leetcode/README.md

-# LeetCode Solutions in PHP
+# Solutions of LeetCode Problems in PHP

 LeetCode Problems https://leetcode.com/problemset/all